Points-of-Tango/points-of-tango.github.io/events.md

 Events from Organisers member of UKATA (United Kingdom Argentine Tango Association) present the UKATA logo on the event to recognise the membership, but most importantly, this events are also listed under the ukata website where it is also possible to visualize them on a map.
 [UKATA Tango Map | https://argentinetango.co.uk/uk-tango-events-map/]

-## Monetization
+# FREEMIUM Model.

-At the moment Points of Tango is not monetizating any of it features, however most of them, related to list and populate the event with as much information possible is and will be always free.
+Most of the features described on this document are totally Free.
+Any organiser can upload their event/s with very detailed information about it, with tools like the web page, full programme, messaging, etc. And this will be always free.
-This are the points which will be considered to monetize in future (at least towards the end of the year.
+This are the points which will be considered to monetize in future, as premium services.

 ### 1. Sponsored Events